 Weather bad: don’t even think about it.

 In drier conditions you can walk around much of Lake Alabaster, although at the northern end it’s easiest just to take to the water, wading knee deep for an hour or so.
 The alternative is a bushbash, the old lakeside track is almost completely overgrown and the markers, mostly, removed.
-The main problem in the wet is three gnarly river crossings, the Diorite, that’s not a braided creek, it would fill up bank to bank 3m deep in a flash, the Barrier, which at least comes in various streams and the Pyke River itself, that can quickly become a bigtime thundering river with full sized trees bumping down, and none of these have bridging, it’s easy to get trapped on the wrong side of the creek.
+The main problem in the wet is three gnarly river crossings, Diorite Stream, that’s not a braided creek, it would fill up bank to bank 3 m deep in a flash, the Barrier River, which at least comes in various streams and the Pyke River itself, that can quickly become a bigtime thundering river with full sized trees bumping down, and none of these have bridging.
+It’s easy to get trapped on the wrong side of the creek.

 The positive news is that the track was re-marked in early 2014 so the trail finding is no longer as much of an issue, at least for the experienced in the forest, ie, much of the way.
 The open areas with the huge toi toi, that’s cutty grass to those unfamiliar with the serrated edged leaves that can slash your hands, and flax clumps are more problematic.
 There’s nothing to hang the standard orange plastic markers on so you have to make do with occasional plastic ribbon or a fibreglass pole with faded orange colouring, hardly visible amongst the flax stalks.